Frozen Yogurt-Oat Bars? YES!!!

 Blueberry: as you may already know blueberry is a superfood.
 This food can literally lift your mood, and it has terrific brain function.
 My little ones like blueberries, so for this recipe, I decided to use only blueberry.
 I have also used mixed berries, and it worked well.

-This treat is exceptionally yummy; kids love them, and adults love them as well.
+This frozen yogurt- oat bars are exceptionally yummy; kids love them, and adults love them as well.
 Also, they are easy to make, look no further for the cold treat your entire family will love.
 It is right here!